- Details

 Read more: Fate of Adam & the Bad Guys

-A Hell of a Story
+Category: A Hell of a Question

 Won’t it be alright to use hell fire (even if it’s false) as a threat to frighten people into submitting to God?
 Not really.
 A disappointed God says, ‘Their fear toward me is taught by the precepts of men’ (Isa 29:13).
 He rather desires a willingly obedient heart driven by love for Him and goodness - not by fear.
 And the idea of torment is abhorrent to God.
 God forbade torture in His Law.
 Would a God who commands us to love our enemies, wish to burn them forever?